Front selection in reaction-diffusion systems via diffusive normal forms: Examples and discussion

-Invasion dynamics are often observed shortly after the onset of instability in some bifurcation, and in Section \ref{s: transcritical} we showed that our results give a universal depiction of invasion dynamics near the onset of instability in a transcritical, saddle-node, or supercritical pitchfork bifurcation.
+\textbf{Towards modulated and pattern-forming fronts.} { Invasion dynamics are often observed shortly after the onset of instability in some bifurcation.
+In \cite{AverySmallAmpFronts}, we show that pulled fronts emerge and govern spreading dynamics near the onset of instability in a transcritical, saddle-node, or supercritical pitchfork bifurcation}.
 On the other hand, instabilities in spatially extended systems may develop in more complicated manners, such as in a Turing bifurcation, which leads to creation of periodic patterns with a selected wavenumber in the wake of the invasion process \cite{vanSaarloosReview}.
 There are two main difficulties in extending our methods to invasion processes governed by Turing instabilities.
 The first is that the dynamics in the leading edge now become time-periodic rather than stationary in the co-moving frame, leading to the formation of \emph{modulated} invasion fronts \cite{EbertvanSaarloos, EckmannWayne} which are also time-periodic in the moving frame.
 The linear analysis of Section \ref{s: linear estimates} would then need to be adapted to handle time-periodic coefficients.
 We expect this can be done, for instance, by extending work in \cite{MargaretBjornKevinTimePeriodic} which develops a pointwise semigroup approach for nonlinear stability of time-periodic Lax shocks.
 The other difficulty is that the patterns in the wake are only diffusively stable, and so the stability of the patterns in the wake themselves is itself a difficult problem; see \cite{jnrz1, jnrz2, zumbruninventiones, uecker}.
-Reconciling this delicate stability argument with the lack of decay resulting from the matching with the diffusive tail in the leading edge is the most difficult part of establishing front selection in the wake of a Turing instability, and we leave further discussion to future work.
+Reconciling this delicate stability argument with the lack of decay resulting from the matching with the diffusive tail in the leading edge is the most difficult part of establishing front selection in the wake of a Turing instability, and we leave further discussion to future work. { Recent work on local stability of pulled pattern-forming fronts in the FitzHugh-Nagumo system gives some progress in this direction \cite{AveryCarterScheeldeRijkNonlinear}.}

+\textbf{Declarations.} This work was supported by the National Science Foundation through NSF-DMS-2202714.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
+The authors have no other competing interests that are relevant to the content of this article.